Frankie Welch: Career

-Welch began her career in Madison, Wisconsin, teaching elementary school and the couple had their first daughter, Peggy.
-When Bill was transferred to work with the CIA in 1952, the family moved to Washington, D. C. in 1953 and Welch continued teaching.
-She worked as a sewing instructor at the Washington and Lee High School in Arlington, Virginia and had her second daughter, Genie.
+Welch began her career in Madison, Wisconsin, teaching elementary school, and the couple had their first daughter, Peggy.
+When Bill was transferred to work with the Central Intelligence Agency in 1952, the family moved to Washington, D. C. in 1953. and Welch continued teaching.
+She worked as a sewing instructor at the Washington and Lee High School in Montross, Virginia and had her second daughter, Genie.

 In 1960, she designed a versatile dress known as "The Frankie", as an instructional aid to help her students visualize waistline treatments.
 That same year, Ingenue, a teen magazine named her the "Outstanding Home Economics Teacher of the Nation" and awarded her with a trip to visit the fashion houses of Paris and Rome.

 In September 1963, she opened a shop at 305 Cameron Street in Alexandria, Virginia, operating an official guest house on the upper floors and her clothing shop on the street level.
-The house was noted in guidebooks as a tourist attraction, because George Washington and his men dined there and it was the first bank in Virginia.
+The house was noted in guidebooks as a tourist attraction, since George Washington and his men had dined there and it was the first bank in Virginia.
 By 1964, she was marketing "The Frankie" nationwide.
 The adaptable design came in various fabrics and hem-lengths, and could be worn in multiple ways, depending on how the waist ties were joined.

-Meeting Washington's elite women at various social functions, Welch began consulting with them on fashion.
+Meeting the elite women of Washington, D.C., at various social functions, Welch began consulting with them on fashion.
 Developing a clientele, she soon switched to design.
 In 1967, as part of an initiative for the Native American education service, she designed a scarf featuring the Cherokee syllabary.
 Welch donated one dollar from the purchase of each scarf to the higher education fund of the Eastern Cherokee.
 The scarf caught the attention of First Lady Lady Bird Johnson.
 Johnson asked Welch to create a scarf which would promote her "Discover America" campaign.
 The scarf became a featured item at the first fashion show ever held at the White House.

-In 1968, she designed a scarf with a daisy pattern for the Republican National Convention and was then asked to design a scarf for Hubert Humphrey's presidential campaign featuring his HH logo.
-When Richard Nixon won the presidency, Welch was commissioned to design a scarf with his slogan "Forward Together" as a commemoration of his Inaugural.
+She designed a scarf with a daisy pattern for the 1968 Republican National Convention and was then asked to design a scarf for Hubert Humphrey's 1968 presidential campaign, featuring his HH logo.
+When Richard Nixon won the presidency that year, Welch was commissioned to design a scarf with his slogan "Forward Together" as a commemoration of his Inaugural.